-Table to Farm Composting closes the loop by amending soil at ECMS campuses and Los Angeles area farms and gardens, some of which provide fruits and vegetables to SJLI’s Community Supported Agriculture (CSA).
+Table to Farm Composting closes the loop by amending soil at ECMS and ECHS campuses and Los Angeles area farms and gardens, some of which provide fruits and vegetables to SJLI’s Community Supported Agriculture (CSA).
 In doing so, we reduce greenhouse gas emissions from both landfills and transportation associated with hauling waste and delivering non-local produce.
 Simultaneously, the application of compost builds healthy soils, increases water-holding capacity, and enhances soil carbon sequestration as well as the ability of plants to sequester carbon from the atmosphere.

 Currently, there are four businesses in Table to Farm: